 - Water resistance to 100 m (300 feet), as measured using specialized equipment.

-- Equipped with a diving (elapsed) time indicator.
-Commonly a unidirectional rotating bezel with indentations to facilitate operation wearing diving gloves.
+- It is equipped with a diving (elapsed) time indicator—commonly a unidirectional rotating bezel with indentations to facilitate operation wearing diving gloves.

-- Adequate readability/visibility at 25 cm (9.8 in) in total darkness, achieved by the use of lume material on the bezel, watch hands, and watch face.
+- There is adequate readability/visibility in total darkness at 25 cm (9.8 in).
+Achieved by using lume material on the bezel, watch hands, and watch face.

-- Corrosion-resistant case and strap materials, especially for saltwater diving.
+- Corrosion-resistant case and strap materials; are important, especially for saltwater diving.
 316L typically meets the necessary standards here.

-There are more characteristics outlined in ISO 6425, but making sure your watch has at least these four will meet most casual diving requirements.
+More characteristics are outlined in ISO 6425, but making sure your watch has at least these four will meet most casual diving requirements.

 It may seem like stating the obvious, but diving to the depths of an ocean, sea, or even deep lake can mean submerging into near-darkness.
 Hence there is value in having a timepiece that is easily viewed in such an environment.

 Fundamentally, a dive watch allows a diver to monitor how much time has been spent underwater.
-Most importantly, a diver can then better know how much air they should have left in their breathing tank.
-As such, durability and construction are the two most important features of a dive watch.
+Most importantly, a diver can know how much air they should have left in their breathing tank.
+Durability and construction are the two most important features of a dive watch.

-Dive watches have some distinctive aesthetic features, which should make them instantly recognizable to the knowing eye.
+Dive watches have some distinctive aesthetic features, making them instantly recognizable to the knowing eye.
 These include: